Best Beyblade Starter Sets: Complete Buying Guide for Beginners

 • Exclusive color stadium and Beyblades

-• Dran Buster: excellent attack option
+• Dran Buster: excellent attack option with strong burst potential

-• Complete 2-player setup
+• Complete 2-player setup with two launchers

 Best Budget-Friendly Option: Soar Phoenix Deluxe Starter